Online safety rules every parent should follow

 This might sound very unrealistic!
 Don’t worry.
 I’m not suggesting that you become an expert on Minecraft or Fortnight, but there are two websites out there which can save you a lot of time and effort.

 Net Aware, funded by the NSPCC, gives you a brief overview of the key apps and what the risks are with them.

 The second is a site from the US, Common Sense Media, which reviews all kinds of apps, games and even films.
 It offers a detailed breakdown of the content (including any violence or bad language) and gives a parent-suggested age rating (and a child-suggested one too – it's very interesting to see how they differ!).

 Remember, if a game or app is on the internet there will be the opportunity to view content from strangers.
 Many parents think that by making sure their children set their accounts to private (for example on Instagram, Musical.ly and Live.ly), they are safe.
 While this might stop strangers from being able to contact your children easily it does not stop your children from seeing what the other people are posting.

 5. Don’t panic about your child's online life

 In the same way we can’t protect our children in the offline world from all that is bad, we will struggle to do so in the online world.
 If dialogue between children and parents remains open and children know they can speak to you about what they have seen then the chances are it will all be ok.

 The online world is part of modern day life and as parents we have the responsibility to teach our children how to navigate through it, the same way we do with everyday living.
 We won’t always get it right but we can’t ignore it, and ultimately this is about parenting, not being a technology expert.

-Mother of three Alicia Coad is Founder of ChatFOSS, a safe, completely private messaging system for families.
+Mother of three Alicia Coad was the Founder of ChatFOSS, a safe, private messaging system for families.